WoltjenLab/MHcut/README.md

 Other optional parameters:

 - *-minvarL* the minimum length for a variant to be considered.
 Default is 4.
-- *-maxvarL* the maximum length for a variant to be considered.
-Default is 50.
 - *-minMHL* the minimum length of the MH.
 Default is 3.
 - *-maxTail* the maximum distance betweem the MHs and a PAM cut to be considered valid.
 Currently default at 20.
 Relevant for large variants.